dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 The  Effect  of  a  Cycle  in  the  Component Dependency  Gr aph

 Suppose that a new requirement forces us to change one of the classes in Entities such that it makes use of a class in Authorizer.
-For example, let’s say that the User class in Entities uses the Permissions class in Authorizer.
+For example, let's say that the User class in Entities uses the Permissions class in Authorizer.
 This creates a dependency cycle, as shown in Figure 14.2.

 This cycle creates some immediate problems.
 For example, the developers working on the Database component know that to release it, the component